 Feather reed grass, Calamagrostis x acutifolia, is available in several ornamental varieties for zone 8.
 Plant this tall ornamental grass in clumps to enjoy its showy flowerheads from summer through fall.
 In winter, it sways gently in the wind.

-Hystrix patula, bottlebrush grass, displays its unusual, bottlebrush-shaped seed heads at the ends of (0.5 to 1 meter) tall stems.
+Hystrix patula, bottlebrush grass, displays its unusual, bottlebrush-shaped seed heads at the ends of 1 to 4 foot (31 cm. to 1 m.) tall stems.
 This plant is native to North America.

 Sweet flag, Acorus calamus, is a great plant for the waterlogged soils found in some zone 8 areas.
 The long, blade-like leaves are available in green or variegated forms.